Shingles: symptoms, treatment and prevention

 The shingles virus can be transferred to someone who touches the fluid or blisters, or from clothing, towels or sheets that have come into contact with the blisters.
 When the rash has dried out and formed ‘crusts’, you're no longer infectious.

-If you have shingles, cover the blisters and stay away from adults and children who haven’t had chickenpox, or who haven’t been vaccinated for chickenpox or shingles.
+If you have shingles, cover the blisters with a dressing and stay away from adults and children who haven’t had chickenpox, or who haven’t been vaccinated for chickenpox or shingles.
 You should also avoid immunocompromised people, including those undergoing chemotherapy.

-According to the National Centre for Immunisation Research and Surveillance, around 20–30% of Aussie adults will have shingles in their lifetime.
+According to the National Centre for Immunisation Research and Surveillance, around 20 to 30% of Aussie adults will have shingles in their lifetime.
 This most often occurs in people aged 50 and over, although it can affect people of any age.
 Those 85 and over have a 50% chance of developing shingles.
-It can also occur in children or young adults who previously had chickenpox, although it rarely affects infants under 3.
+It can also occur in children or young adults who previously had chickenpox, although it rarely affects infants under three.

-Most people only have one episode of shingles in their lifetime, although it can reoccur.
+Most people have only one episode of shingles in their lifetime, although shingles can reoccur.

 Shingles is on the rise not just in Australia, but all over the world.
 Experts believe there may be numerous causes.
-Firstly, people are living longer and as we age the risk of shingles may increase due to lowered immunity.
+Firstly, people are living longer and as we age the risk of shingles may increase due to lowered immunity, particularly after a COVID-19 diagnosis.

 In people 50 and over, developing COVID-19 may also increase the risk of shingles.